boazlavon/eg_cfg/README.md

 | Claude-Sonnet-3.5    | QualityFlow   | 94.2         | –       |
 | GPT-4                | MetaGPT       | 87.7         | –       |

-> See full tables and ablations in the [paper](link).
+> See full tables and ablations in the [paper](https://arxiv.org/abs/2506.10948).

 ### Evaluation Limitations

 We manually reviewed all 17 MBPP tasks that were not solved by DeepSeek-V3-0324 and found that 9 contain invalid unit tests, with some also having incorrect reference solutions.
 In these cases, the model-generated code is correct but marked as failed due to flawed benchmark tests.
-Full details are available in the [`mbpp_analysis/`](./mbpp_analysis/) directory.
+Full details are available in the [`analysis/mbpp_analysis/`](./mbpp_analysis/) directory.

 ---